 - Make an inquiry

-The camp is situated on the eastern edge of the Selous Game Reserve on high banks overlooking the Rufiji River.
-The Selous is home to a third of Tanzania’s elephant, and two thirds of the wild dog population, two species which may be spotted from the camp.
+The camp is situated on the eastern edge of Nyerere National Park on high banks overlooking the Rufiji River.
+Nyerere National Park is home to a third of Tanzania’s elephant, and two thirds of the wild dog population, two species which may be spotted from the camp.
 Easily reached, the camp is a 45-minute flight from Tanzania’s capital, Dar es Salaam.

 Food and drink